Adventure-Terraria-Server-Project/AdvancedCircuits-Plugin/tshock/Advanced Circuits/ReadMe.txt

 --------------------------------------------------------------

 Advanced Circuits is the long awaited revolution of the Terraria wiring mechanism, adding a completely rewritten and extended wiring engine to TerrariaAPI and TShock driven Terraria servers.

-Beside keeping and extending Terraria's Vanilla Circuits and components, a new type of circuit is added called "Advanced Circuit" giving players the freedom of building complex systems using binary logic a new types of components.
+Beside keeping and extending Terraria's Vanilla Circuits and components, a new type of circuit is added called "Advanced Circuit" giving players the freedom of building complex systems using binary logic and new types of components.

 Several configuration settings give the server's owner control of wiring limits and capabilities.
 This also includes a mighty configuration mechanism of Statues and their performed actions when powered.

-NOTE: Before installing the plugin, read the "Known Problems" section first!
+NOTE: Before installing and configuring the plugin, read the "Known Problems" section first!

 Features